jamsesso/fxsync/README.md

   <img src="https://raw.githubusercontent.com/jamsesso/fxsync/master/fxsync.png" alt="fxsync" />
 </p>

-**fxsync** is a bundler allows you to import React components from your existing projects into a Framer X file without changes to your existing code.
+**fxsync** is a bundler that allows you to import React components from your existing projects into a Framer X file without changes to your existing code.

 ## Installation